Home Music Recording Studio - HOME

 With the ability to combine either of the Humbuckers with the centre single coil pickup, one can readily get some sweet and bright Strat-like tones.
 The single tone control is useful, if not exciting.
 Most effective for the neck pickup if one wants to journey to jazz-land.

 I personally love the simplicity of the single Volume and Tone control layout.
 There is nothing clever here and the provided controls work as expected.
 The volume control is probably a little tight for volume swells.
 Folks who regularly do that will probably swap that pot out for something with better freedom of movement.
-I tend to use a pedal, so not an issue.
+I tend to use a swell pedal, so not an issue.

 The output from the magnetic pickups is available via a dedicated 6mm (¼") side mounted jack.